Updated 3/27/2017 - Added ideas on National Health care link.

-After the National Conventions I thought to share some ideas and thoughts I've been promoting over the past years.
-I'll be honest; see the below, by all means share with Hillary, Bernie and the DNC.
-Trump of the RNC, Johnson of the Libertarians and Stein of the Greens.
+After the Presidential election I thought to share some ideas and thoughts I've been promoting over the past years.
+I'll be honest; see the below, by all means share.

 IDEAS and COMMENTS: